kpc-simone/dmbs-tracking/README.md

 1. Where `[start time in seconds]` should be set to the point in the video at which background estimation should begin.
 2. After running the script, a dialog window will pop up.
 Select video for which to generate a background model.
 3. Next, a single frame will be shown.
-Use the crosshairs to select the mouse and press enter when done.
+Use the crosshairs to select the mouse and press `ENTER` and then `ESC`when done.
 4. The background estimator will take a few minutes to run.
 When finished, it will display a plot of the background models.
 Close the window to exit the script.
 5. Your images will be saved in `out data/bg`